datalakehouse/docs/docs/tools/cli/service.rst

 ``avn service user``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Manages DLH users and credentials.
+Manages datalakehouse users and credentials.

 More information on ``user-create``, ``user-creds-download``, ``user-delete``, ``user-get``, ``user-kafka-java-creds``, ``user-list``, ``user-password-reset`` and  ``user-set-access-control`` can be found in :doc:`the dedicated page <service/user>`.